tmtxt/conkerorrc/README.md

 My conkeror config files.
 Clone this repo and rename it to .conkerorrc and put it into home directory.

+`
+git clone --recursive https://github.com/tmtxt/conkerorrc.git ~/.conkerorrc `